laravel/nova-docs/src/metrics/defining-metrics.md

 If you're dynamically generating rows for your table metric, there may be times where there are no results to display.
 By default, Nova will show the user "No Results Found...".

-But sometimes you may wish to customize this text to give the user more context.
-For instance, say you created a table metric named "Recent Users" that did not have any users to display.
-You may customize the message shown using the `emptyText` method:
+But, sometimes you may wish to customize this text to give the user more context.
+For example, a metric named "Recent Users" may not have any users to display because there are no recent users.
+In these situations, you may customize the "no results" message using the `emptyText` method:

 ```php
 use App\Nova\Metrics\RecentUsers;